-ALL sets a Risk Appetite Solvency Ratio.
+AZ Luxembourg sets a Risk Appetite Solvency Ratio.
 The objective is to keep the capitalization in line with the Risk Appetite Solvency Ratio in a business as usual situation.

-This ensures compliance with regulatory requirements even after severe financial stresses or losses from the insurance portfolio.
+This ensures compliance with regulatory requirements even after moderately severe financial stresses or losses from the insurance portfolio.